LerouxDev/hello-world/README.md

-# hello-world
+# Hello-World
-Start up repo
+Start up repo.

+I am seeing how far i will be able to learn in one day XD...